CedricLeon/Survey_RS-ML-FPGA/README.md

 # Survey RS-ML-FPGA
 @TODO: add the html tags
-@TODO: clean repo:
-- [ ] original_messy_notebook,
-- [ ] uneccessary notebooks (still available through commits)
-- [ ] table sketches and deprecated figures
-- [ ] old dataframes
+@TODO: add links to markdown sections.

 ## Description
 ***
 This repository provides context to the manuscript "FPGA-Enabled Machine Learning Applications in Earth Observation: A Systematic Review" submitted at ACM CSUR and available on [arXiv]().

-### How to cite
+**How to cite**
 @TODO + move at the end of README?

 ### Content
 The literature data, the code for the data analysis, figure and table generation, as well as the supplemental material are available here.
-Below you will find supplemental sections of the survey (moved because of the 35-page limit) and instructions to run code snippets. @TODO: add links to markdown sections.
+Below you will find supplemental sections of the survey (moved because of the 35-page limit) and instructions to run code snippets.

 #### Repo structure
 **General**: